Literary-Insights/blog/src/content/blog/How to Win the World Cup - Evans, Chris;.txt-1.md

 ---
-title: How to Win the World Cup - Evans, Chris;
+title: How to Win the World Cup - Evans, Chris
-slug: how-to-win-the-world-cup-evans-chris-
+slug: how-to-win-the-world-cup-evans-chris
 tags:
   - book-summary
 excerpt: ""